amcginlay/tips-2022-k8s-demo/README.md

 ## Step 3 - Build a single node K8s Cluster (background job)

+You don't need a production-strength cluster so we're using the **KinD** tool which is purpose built for this type of task.

 In a dedicated terminal, stand up a 1 node cluster using KinD (~1 minute)
 ```bash
 curl -Lo ./kind https://kind.sigs.k8s.io/dl/v0.11.1/kind-linux-amd64